 - If you have changed your name, you will need to fill out a new Voter Registration Application.

-- A current and valid Wisconsin Driver License / Wisconsin ID card
+- A current and valid State of Wisconsin Driver License or State ID card

 - Any other official identification card or license issued by a Wisconsin governmental body or unit

-- Any identification cared issued by an employer in the normal course of business and bearing a photo of the card holder, but not including a business card
+- Any identification card issued by an employer in the normal course of business and bearing a photo of the card holder, but not including a business card

-- A residential lease that is effective on date of registration (not valid if registering by mail)
+- Residential lease that is effective on date of registration (Not valid if registering by mail)

 - An intake document from a residential care facility such as a nursing home or assisted living facility

 - A bank or credit union statement, regardless of the type of account or any credit card statement

 This is not a comprehensive list, but categories of the most common types used by voters.
 For additional information, please refer to the Wisconsin Elections Commission's website.

 - Wisconsin Elections Commission (general election questions and information)

 - My Vote Wisconsin (link to find voting location and online registration)

 - Bring It to the Ballot (all about Photo ID)